AutoMapper/AutoMapper/docs/Expression-Translation-(UseAsDataSource).md

 });
 ```

-Configure the package using the cofiguration help method:
+Configure the package using the configuration help method:

 ```
 var configuration = new MapperConfiguration(cfg =>